-John Andresen is a graduate research assistant at the Indiana Institute on Disability and Community and a PhD student in Special Education at Indiana University – Bloomington.
+John Andresen is a research associate at the Indiana Institute on Disability and Community and a PhD student in Special Education at Indiana University – Bloomington.

 Andresen’s background is in education, working as a junior high school special education teacher for 4 years.
 His research includes many areas surrounding the transition to adulthood for individuals with intellectual disabilities, focusing on Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) programs across the nation.
 Specifically, Andresen’s research is interested in the impact of these programs on students’ long-term employability.